linroger/FinanceCompendium/VIII. Portfolio Management/Philosophy/Warren-buffet-case-2015-harvard-business-school.md

 Over the next 20 years, it became apparent that large capital investments would be required for the company to remain competitive, and that even then the financial returns would be mediocre.
 Fortunately, the textile group generated enough cash in the early years to permit the firm to purchase two insurance companies headquartered in Omaha: National Indemnity Company and National Fire & Marine Insurance Company.
 Acquisitions of other businesses followed in the 1970s and 1980s; Berkshire Hathaway exited the textile business in 1985.

 The investment performance of a share in Berkshire Hathaway had astonished most observers.
-As shown in Exhibit 3, a  $100 investment in Berkshire Hathaway stock on September 30, 1976, would compound to a value of$ 305,714 as of July 31, 2015, approximately 39 years later.
+As shown in Exhibit 3, a  \$100 investment in Berkshire Hathaway stock on September 30, 1976, would compound to a value of\$ 305,714 as of July 31, 2015, approximately 39 years later.
 The investment would result in a 305,614% cumulative return, 22.8% when annualized.
-Over the same period, a $100 investment in the S&P 500 would compound to a value of $1,999 for a cumulative return of 1,899.1% or 8.0% annualized.[8]
+Over the same period, a \$100 investment in the S&P 500 would compound to a value of \$1,999 for a cumulative return of 1,899.1% or 8.0% annualized.[8]

 In 2014, Berkshire Hathaway's annual report described the firm as "a holding company owning subsidiaries engaged in a number of diverse business activities."9 Berkshire Hathaway's portfolio of businesses included: